afsarchowdhury/g4sr/README.md

 data.
 Authentication is required for all requests.
 See your school’s administrator for an API key.

-## Disclaimer
+## Note

 I am in no way affiliated with [Go4Schools](https://www.go4schools.com/).
-I am an end user of their [API](https://www.go4schools.com/Documentation/V1/APIDocumentation.html) who happens to use R quite a lot.
+I am an end user of their [API](https://www.go4schools.com/Documentation/V1/APIDocumentation.html) who happens to use [R](https://www.r-project.org/) quite a lot.

+There are a few API calls that are yet to be included.

 ## Installation